Benchmarks¶

 The voids side solves on the extracted pore network.
 The XLB side solves

-directly on the binary segmented image.
-This is the scientifically relevant
+directly on the binary segmented image through

 Source code in src/voids/benchmarks/xlb.py